causti-co/website/src/text/_drafts/004-website-stack.md

 I'll try to keep to one text and one photo per week, and see how I feel with that rhythm.

 Meanwhile, I've also a [backlog of website features](https://github.com/causti-co/website/blob/main/docs/todo.md) to work on whenever I get the urge to ship something before my next publishing date comes up.
-Lets see.
+Let's see.
 So far, I've been having a blast.
 I hope you stay along for the ride.